rankactive/cassandra-fdw/README.md

 INSERT INTO fdw_table VALUES ('text', 123, 1234);
 ```

-By default modify concurrency level is 4.
-It means that batch modifications will send to Cassandra in 4 threads.
+ By default, the concurrency level of modifications is 4.
+It means that batch modifications will be sent in 4 threads to Cassandra.
 To change it use:
 ```SQL
 ALTER SERVER fdw_srv OPTIONS (modify_concurency 'your integer value');
 ```
-Or if it has setted before use:
+Or if it has been set before, use:
 ```SQL
 ALTER SERVER fdw_srv OPTIONS (SET modify_concurency 'your integer value');
 ```

-If you want to use updates and deletes you must create column named "\_\_rowid\_\_" with type "TEXT"
+If you want to use updates and deletes, you must create column named "\_\_rowid\_\_" with type "TEXT"

 Import foreign schema example:
 ```SQL